benmccann/jenkins-saml-plugin/doc/CONFIGURE.md

   * **Force Authentication** - Whether to request the SAML IdP to force (re)authentication of the user, rather than allowing an existing session with the IdP to be reused.
 Off by default
   * **Authentication Context** - If this field is not empty, request that the SAML IdP uses a specific authentication context, rather than its default.
 Check with the IdP administrators to find out which authentication contexts are available
   * **SP Entity ID** - If this field is not empty, it overrides the default Entity ID for this Service Provider.
 Service Provider Entity IDs are usually a URL, like ***http://jenkins.example.org/securityRealm/finishLogin***.
-  * **Maximum Session Lifetime** - you could set the sessions on Jenkins to be shorter than those on your IdP.
-Number of seconds since the user was authenticated in IdP while his authentication is considering as active.
-  Default is 24h * 60 min * 60 sec = 86400
 * **Encryption** - If your provider requires encryption, you can specify the keystore details here that should be used.
   * **Keystore path** - The path to the keystore file created with the keygen command.
   * **Key Alias** - The alias used in the -alias argument of the keytool< command.